agence104/livekit-server-sdk-php/README.md

 # LiveKit Server API for PHP

-PHP APIs to manage rooms and to create access tokens.
-This library is designed to work with [livekit-server](https://github.com/livekit/livekit-server).
-Use it with a PHP backend to manage access to LiveKit.
+Use this SDK to interact with [livekit](https://github.com/livekit/livekit-server) server APIs and create access tokens from your PHP Backend.

 ## Installation

 ### Requirements

-- php: >= 8
+- php: >= 8.1

 ### Composer